mroberts70/shapeup-flexable-start/README.md

-# shapeup-flexable
+# shapeup-flexable-start

-A stripped-down edition of the shape up website, with all layout code removed.
-This site is set to have a new layout design using flexbox.
+The shape up website with all layout CSS removed.

+This site is ready to have a new layout design added to it using flexbox.

 https://mroberts70.github.io/shapeup-flexable/